Manual

 Dregs automatically discovers relationships between identities.
 When two accounts share a device, use similar names, have overlapping email patterns, connect from the same IP, or exhibit similar behavioral signatures, Dregs links them as related identities.

-Relationships are shown on the identity detail page in the dashboard.
+The identity detail page in the dashboard shows these relationships.
 Each relationship includes a type (shared device, similar name, similar email, shared IP, shared session, similar behavior), a strength score, and an explanation of what triggered the connection.

 Badges

-Badges are automatic labels applied to identities by badge rules.
+Badge rules apply automatic labels to identities.
 They classify users into categories you define — "trusted", "suspicious", "known bot", "VIP", or whatever labels make sense for your application.

-Badges appear on identity cards in the dashboard and are included in webhook payloads, making them useful for both human review and automated responses.
+Badges appear on identity cards in the dashboard and ride along in webhook payloads, supporting both human review and automated responses.
 For more on configuring badge rules, see Badges.

 Disregarding Identities

-Some identities shouldn't be scored at all.
-Your own team members, test accounts, and known-good users can be marked as "disregarded" to exclude them from analysis entirely.
+Some identities should never be scored.
+Mark your own team members, test accounts, and known-good users as "disregarded" to exclude them from analysis entirely.

 Disregarding an identity does two things:

-- Excludes associated devices — Any devices linked to the disregarded identity are excluded when scoring other identities.
-This prevents your team's shared office devices from dragging down the Uniqueness scores of legitimate users who happen to use the same network.
+2. Excludes associated devices — Dregs excludes any devices linked to the disregarded identity when scoring other identities.
+This prevents your team's shared office devices from dragging down the Uniqueness scores of legitimate users on the same network.

 You can toggle the disregarded status from the identity detail page in the dashboard.
-After toggling, affected identities are automatically re-queued for scoring to reflect the change.
+After you toggle it, Dregs automatically re-queues affected identities for scoring to reflect the change.

 Identity Lifecycle